bruderol/project-automation/docs/SETUP.md

   vagrant plugin install vagrant-vbguest vagrant up
   ```
   * Some Hints / Troubleshooting:
-						   * you might have to accept a firewall rule on the first installation step (`vagrant plugin install vagrant-vbguest`): in case you were too slow with accepeting the rule the first step might have failed, in this case just run the first step again
+    * you might have to accept a firewall rule on the first installation step (`vagrant plugin install vagrant-vbguest`):
+    in case you were too slow with accepting the rule the first step might have failed,
+    in this case just run the first step again
-									* if everything seems to go wrong, try to run `vagrant destroy` on this same directory and start the steps above again
+	* if everything seems to go wrong, try to run `vagrant destroy` and start the steps above again
+	* if you see a window during installation that there was not enough memory, you might have to close all other applications and run the installation again (use `vagrant destroy` first to start from scratch again)
 * This might take a while to install (around 30 minutes typically, so take a coffee and relax! :-D )
 * Once finished you should see `CLEANUP DONE` in the console
 * When done, start the VM with: `vagrant reload`